MaxRingstrom/git-tutorial/README.md

 new commits on the remote branch has modified the repository since they were first created.

-**WARNING**: When you do a rebase you change your branche's history.
+**WARNING**: When you do a rebase you change your branch's history.
 If someone else is working on the same branch as you, then when you push your changed history, you will make the history of that branch look different on their remote branch as compared to their locally checked out branch.